Things to see and do in United Kingdom

 The Royal Horticultural Society ranked these gardens as among the finest in the Channel Islands.
 The gardens are open every day from the beginning of April to the end of October.

 Dolmens (Neolithic tombs) are common on the island.
-Among them are Déhus Dolmen, near the yacht marina in the Vale, and La Catioroc, on a mound overlooking Perelle Bay (reputedly once a witches' meeting place).
+Déhus Dolmen in Vale is the best-kept Dolmen in Guernsey with a bearded figure carrying a bow and arrow.
+Le Trépied, on a mound overlooking Perelle Bay, was reputedly once a witches' meeting place.

 Ride the rails